-Provide a framework for planning the future of the Town;

-- 1. Assist in the development of a capital budget and program; - 2.
-Direct the formulation of departmental policies and strategies; - 3.
-Serve as a basis for responding to Act 250 permit requests; - 4.
-Guide decision making in site plan review and conditional use review; - 5.
-Present a framework for developing Zoning Bylaws and subdivision bylaws; - 6.
-Supply data and solutions to planning issues: - 7.
-Recommend future planning studies to be carried out.
+Provide a framework for planning the future of the Town; Assist in the development of a capital budget and program; Direct the formulation of departmental policies and strategies; Serve as a basis for responding to Act 250 permit requests; Guide decision making in site plan review and conditional use review; Present a framework for developing Zoning Bylaws and subdivision bylaws; Supply data and solutions to planning issues; Recommend future planning studies to be carried out.

-Each Plan section will begin with relevant background information, and then have goals, objectives and recommendations.
-Goals are long-range aspirations which serve to establish the Town's future direction, and may describe the end conditions that are sought.
-Objectives are general strategies designed to address the goals.
-Recommendations are specific courses of action designed to achieve objectives and are usually able to be implemented within the next five years.
+Each Plan section will begin with relevant background information, and then have goals, policies, and recommendations.
+Goals are long-range aspirations which serve to establish the Town's future direction and may describe the end conditions that are sought.
+Policies are general strategies designed to address the goals.
+Recommendations are specific courses of action designed to achieve policies and are usually able to be implemented within the next five years.